 To acquire the necessary exception for these persons (on top of the eTA), the Canadian citizen in question needs to fill in a specific form ("application for authorization and statutory declaration") on the website of the IRCC.

 Persons at risk of persecution in their country of origin on the basis of their race, religion, nationality, social group or political opinion may be considered a protected person.

 Persons with a very important travel purpose flying directly from the USA

 A member of the Canadian immigration service will assess upon arrival whether the reason is compelling enough to enter the country.
 Furthermore, airlines and law enforcement may exclude travellers prior to departure if they believe that the traveller does not have a very important reason to travel to Canada.
-Though not mandatory, it is recommended to ask the Canadian immigration service (IRCC) in advance by e-mail whether the intended travel purpose is considered important enough.
+Though not mandatory, it is recommended asking the Canadian immigration service (IRCC) in advance by e-mail whether the intended travel purpose is considered important enough.

 Persons with a very important travel purpose that are not flying directly from the USA